Skip to content

 Once the young girls have completed their internship, they will get help to get an apprenticeship as a hairdresser or tailor.
 PlanBørnefonden follows the girls throughout the process, and also advises the girls on how they can start a business together.
 Among other things they also contribute with sewing machines, start-up capital and guidance.

-"The rights and opportunities of the young women are secured by giving them new skills and employment, which help them moving on from an impossible situation.
-Companies like ZENZ and their customers help to make this possible,” explains Dorthe Petersen.
+“The rights and opportunities of the young women are secured by teaching them new skills and employment, which helps them to move on from an impossible situation.
+Companies like ZENZ and their customers help to make this possible.”

-Through the project with PlanBørnefonden three out of four of the women in Kampala gets a job after graduation, just as one in four of the young women has opened their own salon or business.
-The women participating in the project not only gets the opportunity to have a well paid job, they also get help processing the past, so that they can face a sustainable future.
+Through the project with PlanBørnefonden three out of four of the women in Kampala get a job after graduation, and one in four of the young women has opened their own salon or business.
+The women participating in the project do not only get the opportunity to have a well paid job, they also get help processing the past, so that they can face a sustainable future.

 “The women are helped to process trauma and to rebuild their self-confidence and self-worth.
-We support them with a psychosocial treatment and they will get in touch with role models, who are former sex workers,” concludes Dorthe Petersen.
+We support them with a psychosocial treatment and they will get in touch with role models, who are former sex workers.”

 FACTS

-• 400 young women are taught in an education that guarantees them an income.
+• 400 young women are given an education that guarantees them an income.

-• 200-300 children from 0-8 years gets a safe place to be, while their mothers will be at work.
+• 200-300 children from 0-8 years can be in a safe place, while their mothers are at work.

 • Three out of four women who have already received an education through the project have subsequently got a job.